From Brand Story to Machine-Readable Narrative

 Machine readability is not a formatting problem.
 It is a governance one.

-This is the shift most organizations have not internalized yet.
+This is the shift most organizations have not fully internalized yet.
 Visibility is no longer earned through output.
 It emerges through coherence.

 Brand storytelling for the AI era